abhishekarya1/DSA-2k23/arrays.md

 ---

-Two ways of two-pointer: https://leetcode.com/articles/two-pointer-technique (segregating of elements into two halves can be done with both!) - `low` and `high` method is not STABLE though!
+### Two ways of two-pointer
+https://leetcode.com/articles/two-pointer-technique (segregating of elements into two halves can be done with both!) - `low` and `high` method is not STABLE though!

 - ahead and behind pointers .aka. one pointer always moving trick [STABLE]
 ```cpp